 …the prices your insurance company pays are based on a set of values listed in a phone-book sized directory of billing codes.
 Those codes are pretty much the economic hierarchy of modern medicine… And those values are set by a closed-door committee of the American Medical Association.
 At the Marketplace Health Desk at WHYY, Gregory…

 A new survey of Fortune 100 companies finds that the health care overhaul, contrary to the claims of its authors, created some perverse incentives for employers to drop workers from company insurance plans.
-Follow the money.
-Find the profits!Liquidity is money.
-Regardless of where in the world that money originates, eventually it flows to and…
+Republicans on the House Ways and Means Committee surveyed the top 100 companies about how much they spent on health care —…

 The supreme court hearing anything is scary.
 They are just as corrupt as the Federal Government.
 Its always some 5 to 4 decision or some BS like that.
 They need to replace Supreme court Justices every five years or so.